Joe1350/phase-3-sinatra-react-project/README.md

 ## Usage

-once the server is running, open a browser, and got to http://localhost:9292/
+Once the server is running, open a browser, and got to http://localhost:9292/

 The endpoints are as follows:

 /days
-will return all days
+Will return all days

 /foods
-will show all food items
+Will show all food items

 /days/:id
-will show one day
+Will show one day

 /foods/:id
-will show one food item
+Will show one food item

 /days/with_foods
-will show all of the days with each days food items nested into that day
+Will show all of the days with each days food items nested into that day

 /days/last_seven
-will show the most recent seven days
+Will show the most recent seven days

 /days/last_seven/with_foods
-will show the last seven days with nested food data
+Will show the last seven days with nested food data

+## support

+There is currently no support.

+## Roadmap

+I intend to include a way to update seed data as the database grows

 ## Contributing

 I am not currently looking for contributors

+## Acknowledgement

+This project uses the original weight watchers point system to caluclate points.
+The seed data for this project was gathered from McDonalds Nutritional Calculator.

 ## License

 [MIT](https://choosealicense.com/licenses/mit/)

+## Project Status

+Currently on hold.